-Secretary Joost Dankers, Universiteit Utrecht, Netherlands
+Treasurer Joost Dankers, Universiteit Utrecht, Netherlands

-Joost Dankers is associate professor at Utrecht University where he holds a doctorate in history (1991).
-Since 1991 he has published studies on a wide range of Dutch companies like steel producing Hoogovens, the glass industry and on financial institutions like the co-operative Rabobank and the savings banks.
+Joost Dankers is Associate Professor and manager commissioned history at Utrecht University.
+He has published studies on a wide range of Dutch companies like steel producing Hoogovens, the glass industry and on financial institutions like the co-operative Rabobank and the savings banks.
 He co-initiated the research program ‘Business in the Netherlands in the Twentieth century’ (BINT).
-As part of this project he together with Bram Bouwens published a book on competition and cooperation in Dutch business and various articles in international journals.
-Currently he is also involved in the project ‘Business in Europe and Asia in the twentieth century’ (BEAT).
-At the History Department of Utrecht University he is managing externally funded projects.
-Many of these projects are commissioned by well-known companies like Royal Dutch Shell, Boskalis Dredging and Heineken.
-Apart from this he is presently treasurer of the Royal Netherlands History Society and member of the Advisory Board of the Scheepvaartmuseum (the National Maritime Museum) Amsterdam.
-Joost Dankers has been an active member of the EBHA since 1994 and previously served as member of the council.
+As part of this project he together with Bram Bouwens in 2012 published a book on competition and cooperation in Dutch business and various articles on this topic in international journals.
+The BINT project also resulted in a Routledge publication edited by Keetie Sluyterman.
+He was also involved in the project ‘Business in Europe and Asia in the twentieth century’ (BEAT).
+At Utrecht University he is managing externally funded projects commissioned by well-known companies like Royal Dutch Shell, Boskalis Dredging and Heineken International.
+Currently he is working on the history of Tata Steel Netherlands.

 OTHER COUNCIL MEMBERS: